ferreum/distanceutils/README.rst

 For a complete list, see the modules levelobjects_ and levelfragments_.

 Writing
 -------

 Any object can be written as-is back into a new file.
 There is limited support for modifications of object's attributes.
+This includes removing children, moving (translating) level objects, removing level objects, changing object's types, and adding newly generated objects.

+For a complete list, see the modules levelobjects_ and levelfragments_.

 For a (now incomplete) list of supported objects, see `Object support`_.